Goldman Sachs BDC (GSBD) Surpasses Market Returns: Some Facts Worth Knowing

-Shares of the specialty finance company witnessed a loss of 1.64% over the previous month, trailing the performance of the Finance sector with its gain of 4.23% and the S&P 500's gain of 5.11%.
+The specialty finance company's shares have seen a decrease of 3.61% over the last month, not keeping up with the Finance sector's gain of 4.21% and the S&P 500's gain of 3.55%.

-The upcoming earnings release of Goldman Sachs BDC will be of great interest to investors.
-In that report, analysts expect Goldman Sachs BDC to post earnings of $0.55 per share.
-This would mark year-over-year growth of 22.22%.
+The investment community will be paying close attention to the earnings performance of Goldman Sachs BDC in its upcoming release.
+On that day, Goldman Sachs BDC is projected to report earnings of $0.55 per share, which would represent year-over-year growth of 22.22%.
 At the same time, our most recent consensus estimate is projecting a revenue of $115.33 million, reflecting a 7.38% rise from the equivalent quarter last year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $2.18 per share and a revenue of $458.25 million, representing changes of -4.39% and +0.73%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $2.18 per share and revenue of $458.25 million.
+These totals would mark changes of -4.39% and +0.73%, respectively, from last year.

-Any recent changes to analyst estimates for Goldman Sachs BDC should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Goldman Sachs BDC.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.8% lower within the past month.
-Goldman Sachs BDC is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.8% lower.
+As of now, Goldman Sachs BDC holds a Zacks Rank of #4 (Sell).

-In terms of valuation, Goldman Sachs BDC is currently trading at a Forward P/E ratio of 6.89.
-For comparison, its industry has an average Forward P/E of 7.64, which means Goldman Sachs BDC is trading at a discount to the group.
+In terms of valuation, Goldman Sachs BDC is presently being traded at a Forward P/E ratio of 6.85.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.6.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 183, putting it in the bottom 28% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 206, finds itself in the bottom 19% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report